AntonLydike/riscemu/README.md

   * RISC-V reference card: https://www.cl.cam.ac.uk/teaching/1617/ECAD+Arch/files/docs/RISCVGreenCardv8-20151013.pdf

 ## TODO:
+ * Currently registers don't enforce 32 bit (no overflows etc)
+ * Correctly handle 12 and 20 bit immediate (currently not limited to bits at all)
  * Add a cycle limit to the options and CPU to catch infinite loops
  * Move away from `print` and use `logging.logger` instead
  * Properly support stack/heap